dotnet/corefx/Documentation/project-docs/consumes-api.md

-We have a lot of differing package dependency versions on libraries in our tree (ie test-runtime, ref assembly packages, implementation packages, etc...), for now we will baseline these in the "fixedPackages" section of the RepoData.json file but we should try to think about how to merge our "[StableVersions](https://github.com/dotnet/corefx/blob/master/pkg/Microsoft.Private.PackageBaseline/packageIndex.json)" msbuild file witht his to remove the redundancy.
+We have a lot of differing package dependency versions on libraries in our tree (ie test-runtime, ref assembly packages, implementation packages, etc...), for now we will baseline these in the "fixedPackages" section of the RepoData.json file but we should try to think about how to merge our "[StableVersions](https://github.com/dotnet/corefx/blob/master/pkg/Microsoft.Private.PackageBaseline/packageIndex.json)" msbuild file with this to remove the redundancy.